 Vigil, however, was able to grab the gun by the muzzle and tried to wrest it from Glatman.
 He then tried to convince her that if she let go, he would not kill her, but Vigil knew better.
 As they fought over the gun, Glatman accidentally fired a bullet that passed through Vigil’s skirt, grazing her thigh.

-At that point, Vigil bit Glatman’s hand and was able to get ahold of the gun.
-She pointed it at Glatman and held him there until police, likely alerted by a passing motorist, arrived on the scene.
+At that point, Vigil bit Glatman’s hand and was able to get hold of the gun.
+She pointed it at Glatman and held him there until police arrived on the scene.

-Police arrested him for the assault, at which point he willingly admitted to his previous three murders.
-He eventually led police to a toolbox that contained pictures of hundreds of women he had molested, as well as the three murder victims.
+Police arrested Harvey Glatman for the assault, at which point he willingly admitted to his previous three murders.
+He eventually led police to a toolbox that contained photographs of the three murder victims, as well as other souvenirs from the murders, like ID cards and undergarments.

-He then spoke openly about his crimes to law enforcement.
-When put on trial for his crimes, Glatman pled guilty and repeatedly requested that he be given the death penalty and even attempted to stop the automatic appeal given to all death penalty cases in California.
+Glatman spoke openly about his crimes to law enforcement.
+When put on trial for his crimes, Glatman pled guilty and repeatedly requested that he be given the death penalty, even attempting to stop the automatic appeal given to all death penalty cases in California.

-Ultimately, Harvey Glatman was killed in the gas chamber at San Quentin State Prison on Sept.
+Ultimately, Harvey Glatman was killed with cyanide in the gas chamber at San Quentin State Prison on Sept.
 18, 1959, bringing his horrifying killing spree to an end.

-After this look at Harvey Glatman, discover how 20 of history’s most famous serial killersfinally met their ends.
+After this look at Harvey Glatman, discover how 33 of history’s most famous serial killers finally met their ends.
 Then, read serial killer quotes that will chill you to the bone.